** This article was reviewed and updated on January 27, 2024. **

 Below is a short video explaining an implantable loop recorder procedure.

-Continuous monitoring of the device is essential.
 Data is gathered from the implanted device as the patient undergoes regular daily activity.
 When there is an abnormal heart rhythm, the remote device automatically records it based on the algorithms and QRS signals.
 The patient may also activate the device at the time of the episode.
-These tracings are then transmitted to a receiving station, where a technician interprets the electrocardiographic (ECG) tracing, any reported symptoms, and the length of duration, which assists the physician in making a diagnosis of the underlying problem.
+These tracings are then transmitted to a receiving station, where a technician interprets the electrocardiographic (ECG) tracing, any reported symptoms, and the length of duration, which assists the physician in diagnosing the underlying problem.

 Insertion and Removal

-In the CPT codebook, an implantable loop recorder is referred to as a subcutaneous cardiac rhythm monitor (SCRM).
+In the CPT codebook, an implantable loop recorder is called a subcutaneous cardiac rhythm monitor (SCRM).
 SCRM codes are listed under Surgical Procedures on the Cardiovascular System, specifically under Surgical Procedures on the Heart and Pericardium.

 These codes are classified as to whether the device is being inserted or removed: